Force over Distance: Chapter 18

 “He what?”
 Young growled.

+Rush gave him an unimpressed look.
 “It was the cypher set.
 They thought it was one.
 One cypher.
 It was nine.
-Once I knew that—” Rush opened a hand.
+Once I knew that—” The scientist opened a hand.
 “I was on the hook.
 I agreed to consult, part time.
 Paperwork went through.
 I picked up Ancient.
 Very quickly.
 It annoyed the piss out of Jackson.”
 Rush’s mouth quirked.
-“I spent a few months working progressively through the cyphers, knocked four of them out in short order, met Dr. Perry during the process.
-And David—well he was very helpful.”
+“I spent a few months working through cyphers.
+Knocked four of them out in short order, met Dr. Perry during the process.
+And David—well he was tremendously helpful.”

 “Oh yeah?”
 Young asked mildly.
 “In what way?”

 “In all ways,” Rush whispered.
 “He was single-minded, aggressively positive about—” Rush trailed off, shaking his head.
 “Almost certainly, he prolonged Gloria’s life.
 He looked for clinical trials.
 He was good at it.
-He had better stamina for it than either of us did.
+He had better stamina for it than either of us.
 Better connections.
 And then.
 He told me about another project.
-One that I would be uniquely suited for.
+One I’d be uniquely suited for.
 Of course I said I would help him.
 I even wanted to.
 At first.”

 “What was the other project?”
 Young asked.